Jakub-Kucinski/kedro-image-classification/README.md

 kedro run --pipeline data_download
 ```

 The default configuration uses torchvision.
-To run the pipeline with AWS S3 bucket as a source, you can use a predefined `aws_download` configuration:
+To run the pipeline with AWS S3 bucket as a source, you can use a predefined [aws_download.yml](conf/aws_download/catalog.yml) configuration:
 ```shell
 # from AWS S3 bucket (require previous AWS access configuration)
 kedro run --pipeline data_download --env=aws_download